speeduino/wiki.js/boards/official/TurbineBear.md

 > Both switches can be set to off, however doing so will disable all hardware filtering.
 This can be useful when performing bench testing with a stim, but is not recommend for real world use
 {.is-warning}

+## EGT inputs
+The v0.2 controller contains a total of 4 EGT circuits, however EGT1 and EGT2 could not be fully populated at PCBA time and should not be used.
+There are override pins on the Black connector for EGT1 and EGT2 inputs however that allow the use of external thermo amps

+EGT 3 and 4 on the Grey connector use digital thermo amps on board.

 ## Pin out